 The magic expansion is independent of eras or other expansions.
 It can be added at any time to enable magic in the campaign.

-The magic expansion is based on two basic attributes, which characters with the expansion activated have and which can be obtained through templates.
+The magic is based on two basic attributes, which characters have and which can be obtained through templates.

 Arcana reflects the amount of magic the character can combine and store.
 With Arcana, the character casts spells and performs rituals.
 Templates, such as "Arcane Tutor" increase the maximum arcana a character can have.